 Exposure’s library of carefully curated presets make quick work of editing photos.
 Use them to apply an accurate reproduction of a classic, modern, or vintage film, or an entirely new creative look to photos.
 Hover over preset thumbnails to see the presets will look when applied to the selected image.
 Click to apply it.

 Exposure’s presets are great on their own, and they are useful as starting points for custom looks.
-Easily make adjustments to images with the powerful editing tools in each of the panels in the right-hand dock.
+Easily make editing adjustments to images with the powerful tools in each of the panels in the right-hand dock.
 The Basic panel, for example, provides controls to adjust exposure, contrast, and saturation.
+It also has Auto adjustments that intelligently apply tweaks to develop your photos.

-All of Exposure’s editing panels are demonstrated in our library of tutorial videos.
+All of Exposure’s editing panels are demonstrated in our library of tutorial videos, if you are needing more detailed information on using them.

 Artistic Natural Media Effects Using Snap Art

 Snap Art makes it easy to apply natural media effects like oil paint and watercolor.
-Simply right-click on an image in Exposure, select Edit Copy In, and select Alien Skin Snap Art.
-This demonstration only includes one photo, but Exposure can process multiple images simultaneously in a batch.
+Simply right-click on an image in Exposure, select Edit Copy In and Snap Art.

 A list of natural media types appears in the Presets panel.
 Open the Effects Tour folder for a quick preview of each of the 11 categories.